jsouth75/README-Generator/README.md

 - [Contact Information](#contact)

 ## Project description
-To help developers producde a professional README file
+To help developers produce a professional README file

 ## Installation
 npm i

 ## Usage Information
 Install and run from the CLI then navigate to the file path for this file and enter “node index.js” in the command line then answer the questions.

 ## Test
 npm test